 Using the GSConnect GNOME extension you can easily connect your Android device to your computer.
 Below is a list of features you can enjoy with GSConnect:

-• It synchronizes notifications between your Gnome Shell desktop and Android device. you can choose to only send or receive notifications, or both.
+- It synchronizes notifications between your Gnome Shell desktop and Android device. you can choose to send or receive messages, or both.

-• Define local commands that can be executed by remote devices.
+- Define local commands executed by remote devices.

 Download